jaeho3690/LIDC-IDRI-Segmentation/readme.md

 # Requirements
 * pytorch 1.4
 * GPU is needed
-## 1.Check out my LIDC-IDRI-Preprocessing repository
+## 1. Check out my LIDC-IDRI-Preprocessing repository
 This repository goes through the preprocessing steps of the LIDC-IDRI data.
 Running the script will return .npy images for each lung cancer slice and mask slice.
 Also, a meta.csv, clean_meta.csv file will be made after running the jupyter file.
-## 2.Fix directory settings
+## 2. Fix directory settings
 All the scripts were written when I was not so familiar with directory settings.
 I mostly used absolute directory.
 Please change each directory setting to fit yours.
 I apologize for the inconvenience.

 # Installation